Transient User and Developer Manual

 A few shared suffix commands are available in all transients.
 These suffix commands are not shown in the popup buffer by default.

-This includes the aborting commands mentioned in the previous section, as well as some other commands that are all bound to C-x key.
+This includes the aborting commands mentioned in the previous section, as well as some other commands that are all bound to C-x KEY.
 After C-x is pressed, a section featuring all these common commands is temporarily shown in the popup buffer.
 After invoking one of them, the section disappears again.
 Note, however, that one of these commands is described as “Show common permanently”; invoke that if you want the common commands to always be shown for all transients.

 C-x t (transient-toggle-common)